nurrencd/SourceCodeAnalyzer/READme.md

-This software generates an uml depiction for the java file at the given directory.
-It will save the svg file of the uml and will also bring up the svg on completion.
+This software generates a UML or Sequence Diagram depiction for the java file at the given directory.
+It will save the svg file of the UML and will also bring up the svg on completion.

-Graphviz, PlantUML and Soot for this project.
+Graphviz, PlantUML and Soot are required for this project.
 Find how to install Graphviz below.
 Soot and PlantUML will automatically be installed when the project is installed.

 **How to install Graphviz on Windows**